heywhy/expert/README.md

 ## Sponsorship

 Thank you to our corporate sponsors!
+Expert is currently in alpha and [we have organized all future work, including the first release, as milestones](https://github.com/elixir-lang/expert/milestones).
 If you'd like to start sponsoring the project, please read more below.

 <div>
   <img height="100" src="./assets/sponsors/fly.png">